dubo-dubon-duponey/hadron/README.md

 additional vendors layers that grew out of the ecosystem over the past ten years.
 And we do believe that ssh is the only thing you should ever need to manage deployment.

-We are not in the business of dealing with the initial provisioning of the nodes, nor in managing ssh keys (these are different problems altogether that are better left to other tools), and certainly not in the business of building containers either.
+We are not in the business of dealing with the initial provisioning of the nodes, nor in managing permissions (eg: ssh keys) (these are different problems altogether that are better left to other tools), and certainly not in the business of *building* containers either.

-What we do is deploy software on ssh+container-ready nodes.
+What we do is *deploy on ssh+container-runtime nodes*.

 Small, simple, does one thing well.